 Hacker News: For our users’ tech-savvy visitors.

-VK: Along with Odnoklassniki, Russia’s two largest network are now available.
+VK: Along with Odnoklassniki, Russia’s two largest networks are now available.

 Facebook Messenger: Our strategy to make content chat-sharable (along with Whatsapp) is now complete.